CloudDong66/auto-course-picker-repo/README.md

-This is a python script using Selenium WebDriver with Chromedriver to automation your college course registration.
+This is a python script using Selenium WebDriver with Chromedriver to automate your college course registration.

 Made for UIUC, works on all BannerWeb System with a bit modification